burnssa/ai-alignment-research/scotus-constitutional-geometry/experiment_output/EXPERIMENT_OUTCOMES.md

 **Best base layer**: Layer 7 with **R² = -0.40** (still negative)

-The negative R² values indicate that the base model's representations of constitutional cases actively *diverge* from the principle structure - linear probes perform substantially worse than predicting the mean.
+The negative R² values indicate that the base model lacks linearly-recoverable constitutional principle structure.
+Linear probes trained on base model activations fail to generalize—their predictions on held-out data have larger squared errors than simply predicting the mean.
+This suggests the base model has no stable linear encoding of these principles that transfers across cases.

 ---